Last Updated: 20th May 2025

 ‘Special category personal data’ is more sensitive personal data and includes information revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data for the purposes of uniquely identifying someone, data concerning physical or mental health or data concerning someone’s sex life or sexual orientation.

-We may also collect technical data about you.
+We may also collect technical data about you via cookies on our website.
 This includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.
+Please see our “How we collect your personal data” section for more information on this.

-When providing services to you, we may use your personal data for the following purposes and on the following lawful bases:
+When you interact with us in the manner described above, we may use your personal data for the following purposes and under the following lawful bases:

-We process your personal data toad minister and protect our business and this website.
+We may also process your personal data to administer this website.
 This includes enabling you to use our website, troubleshooting, testing, system maintenance, support and reporting of data.
 We rely on the legal basis of legitimate interests to perform this processing.
-It is necessary for our legitimate interest for running our business, responding to queries, nuisance caller management, to defend our servers against malicious attacks and operational performance improvement.
+It is necessary for our legitimate interest in running our business, nuisance caller management, to defend our servers against malicious attacks and operational performance improvement.

-We process your personal data to deliver relevant website content and ensure that it is presented in the most effective manner for you and your device.
+Your personal data may also be used to deliver relevant website content and ensure that it is presented in the most effective manner for you and your device.
 This is in our legitimate interest to achieve the most user-friendly website navigation experience.

 When we collect your personal data, it may be processed outside the UK.
 This is because the organisations we use to provide our services to you are located in other countries.